-10.2.3 Lateral Size of the Calorimeter Module
+10.2.3 Lateral Size

 A smaller lateral size for calorimeter modules leads to better position resolution and lower background.
 However, it will also increase the total number of modules and readout channels, leading to higher overall cost.
 The study shows that a lateral size of about 100 cm2 will provide a good balance between position resolution, background and the overall cost as shown in Fig. 91.
-A hexagon lateral shape is favored by the layout and the support design.
+A hexagon lateral shape is favored by the layout.